 But where in the Himalayas was the question!
 From the vainglorious far-out valleys in the East to some of the most splendid and frequent in the West, the Indian Himalayas offer a great deal of natural bounty and experiences and basis on where you end up staying (unless you’ve spent years exploring it, just like I did) you shape a picture of your own version of the Himalayas, and its people.

 Imagine if you stayed at only one place in the Indian Himalayan state of Uttarakhand, and that happened to be Darma Valley in Pithoragarh district — you’d consider Uttarakhand as a land of meat-eaters, and a place where animal sacrifice is still blatantly practised.
-Now those who are familiar with Uttarakhand, very well know that Uttarakhand is majorly a dry district, wherein most parts serving any meat and alcohol is a criminal offense — forget butchering.
+Now those who are familiar with Uttarakhand, very well know that Uttarakhand is majorly a dry district, wherein most parts serving any meat and alcohol is a criminal offence — forget butchering.
 Well, that’s the Himalayas in a nutshell — more diverse and discrete than one can imagine.

 A few snapshots of my campsite Footloose Camps

 So when the idea of starting a tourist facility in the Himalayas struck my mind, I chose a place that offered an amalgamation of cultures and experiences, on top of having a central location, and a popular and an unfrequented name.